MSRG/HyperLedgerLab-2.0/docs/HowToUse.md

         - Runs Caliper Worker(s)
         - more details ?

-      - Log into caliper manager pod to see the benchamrkig report using the command `kubectl logs <caliper_manager_pod_name>`.
+      - Log into caliper manager pod to see the benchamrkig report using the command `kubectl logs -f <caliper_manager_pod_name>`.
         To get the caliper manager pod name you can use the command `kubectl get pods` to get the list of pods.

+    - To delete Hyperledger caliper:
+      - Run command: `./script/caliper_delete.sh` to delete all kubernetes components used to run caliper.